overextended/overextended.github.io/docs/ox_lib/Interface/Client/context.md

 `item/serverEvent` - Server event that the button is going to trigger.
 `args` - Arguments that will be sent to the events.

+The menu can be either in the order you write it in, or sorted alphabetically.
+To sort the menu alphabetically the buttons (and/or metadata) need to be defined as keys, otherwise not using keys and instead using tables will make the menu be in the order you define it as.

 ### lib.showContext
 Opens a registered context menu by it's id.